melina8/ERPbasic-Project/README.md

 width="450" height="450"></kbd> <kbd><img src="https://user-images.githubusercontent.com/119127267/210022270-08170f26-aa26-4be9-87cd-87e271ebed7e.jpg"
 width="450" height="450"></kbd>

-By using "Stock", we can check all the products and their current quantities.
+By using 'Stock', we can check all the products and their current quantities.
 The stock is dynamic and updates according to supplies and purchases.

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210022816-eecd29a0-5a2b-4d6b-956d-8429bf7a8571.jpg"
 width="1000" height="600"></kbd>

-Finally, "Product Moves" allows us to view the movements of a particular product, which we select from a list.
+Finally, 'Product Moves' allows us to view the movements of a particular product, which we select from a list.
 It displays all supplies and purchases of the specific product, in chronological order.
 We also have the ability to open an order from the list in an editing format, either by double-clicking it or by selecting it and pressing the 'Open Order' button.
 We can use the 'Refresh' button to update the list if we have made any changes.

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210023459-3358a313-1ff6-42c7-9825-c4e2410392f5.jpg"
 width="1000" height="600"></kbd>